Key Takeaways

 The DFW Market Has Shifted

-The Dallas-Fort Worth market is shifting toward buyers in 2026.
-Inventory has risen sharply, and homes are sitting longer.
-That means sellers listing with agents face more competition from other listings, more price reductions, and more deals falling through.
-Approximately 15% of DFW contracts fail before closing due to financing issues, inspection disputes, or buyer cold feet.
+The Dallas-Fort Worth market has shifted toward buyers in 2026.
+Inventory is up and homes are sitting longer.
+Sellers listing with agents face more competition from other listings, more price reductions, and more deals falling through due to financing issues or inspection disputes.

-After subtracting commissions, repairs, carrying costs (mortgage, taxes, insurance, utilities for 3+ months), and closing fees, the net proceeds gap between an agent-listed sale and a competitive cash marketplace narrows significantly.
+After subtracting commissions, repairs, carrying costs (mortgage, taxes, insurance, utilities for 3+ months), and closing fees, the net proceeds gap between an agent-listed sale and a competitive cash offer can narrow significantly.

 - Best for: Move-in ready homes where the seller can afford to wait 90-120 days